-- All thermoplastic striper and pre-heater equipment shutoff valves shall be inspected to ensure that they are working properly to prevent leaking thermoplastic from entering the stormdrain inlets, the stormwater drainage system, or watercourses. - The pre-heater shall be filled carefully to prevent splashing or spilling of hot thermoplastic.
-Leave six inches of space at the top of the pre-heater container when filling thermoplastic to allow room for material to move when the vehicle is deadheaded. - Contractor shall not pre-heat, transfer, or load thermoplastic near stormdrain inlets or watercourses. - Clean truck beds daily of loose debris and melted thermoplastic.
-Thermoplastic waste shall be disposed of properly.

-Sources include EPA, SWRCB, Caltrans, CASQA Non-Stormwater Management
+- All thermoplastic striper and pre-heater equipment shutoff valves shall be inspected to ensure that they are working properly to prevent leaking thermoplastic from entering the stormdrain inlets, the stormwater drainage system, or watercourses - · The pre-heater shall be filled carefully to prevent splashing or spilling of hot thermoplastic.
+Leave six inches of space at the top of the pre-heater con when filling thermoplastic to allow room for material to move when the vehicle is - · Contractor shall not pre-heat, transfer, or load thermoplastic near stormdrain inlets - · Clean truck beds daily of loose debris and melted thermoplastic.
+Thermoplastic Sources include EPA, SWRCB, Caltrans, CASOA Non-Stormwater Managemen facilities for storage